 - I. The School District shall annually submit a written School Health Services Plan (the "Plan") to the Superintendent who shall transmit the Plan to the School Board. - II.
 The Plan must describe the services to be provided, the responsibility for the provision of services, the anticipated expenditures to provide the services, and evidence of cooperative planning by the School District and the Osceola County Health Department. - III.
 The Plan must include, but not be limited to, the provision of all healthcare services, healthcare education, in service health training for school personnel and adequate physical facilities for the provision of health services, as required by law. - IV.
-Parents will be informed annually in writing that their children will receive specific health services as provided in the Plan.
-A student shall be exempt from services provided under the Plan when his or her parent or guardian requests such exemption in writing.
+Parents will be informed annually, in writing, of each health care service offered at their student's school and that the parent has the option to withhold consent or decline any specific service as provided in the Plan.
 A health care practitioner may not solicit or arrange to provide health care services or prescribe medicinal drugs to a minor child without first obtaining written parental consent.
-When invasive screening is one of the specified services, written consent of the parent or guardian shall be obtained prior to the provision of such screening.
+When invasive screening is one of the specified services, written consent of the parent or guardian shall be obtained prior to the provision of such screening. - V. Prior to the School District administering a student well-being questionnaire or health screening form to a student in Grades K through 3, the School District shall provide the questionnaire or health screening form to the student's parent and obtain the permission of the student's parent.